 Hero Antagonist: Ranmaru Mori at first and Xing Cai in the Wu campaign in Warriors Orochi 1.

 Of course, you kinda of have to mention the characters from the two base games.
-Easy ones to point out are a flute, an ass kicking flute, feather fans surprisingly good at smacking people, and then you have a spear that houses a MASSIVE LASER CANNON in it's slightly engorged head.
+Easy ones to point out are a flute, an ass kicking flute, feather fans surprisingly good at smacking people, and then you have a spear that houses a massive laser canon in its slightly engorged head.

 Lethal Joke Item: In the third game, the Big Star Weapons tend to start off with very low attack power and occasionally have very silly-looking skins.
 However, after a bit of grinding they become Infinity Plus One Swords.

-Lighter and Softer - Koei sure not only wanted these characters battle each other, they have made them have senses of humor talking to each other.
-The Dream Stages on WO 2 furthens this up a bit more, since they're no doubt even more lighthearted than usual.
+Koei sure not only wanted these characters battle each other, they have made them have senses of humor talking to each other.
+The Dream Stages on WO 2 furthers this up a bit more, since they're no doubt even more lighthearted than usual.

 Too bad the Orochi campaign is a prequel to the first game, instead of being set during the events of everyone else's campaigns in the second game.